ericsonga/APCSAReview/_sources/ArrayBasics/horseBarnB.rst

       int getWeight();
    }

 A horse barn consists of N numbered spaces.
 Each space can hold at most one horse.
 The spaces are indexed starting from 0; the index of the last space is N - 1.
 No two horses in the barn have the same name.
-The declaration of the HorseBarn class is shown below.
+The declaration of the ``HorseBarn`` class is shown below.

-**Part b.**  Write the HorseBarn method consolidate.
+**Part b.**  Write the ``HorseBarn`` method ``consolidate``.
 This method consolidates the barn by moving horses so that the horses are in adjacent spaces, starting at index 0, with no empty spaces between any two horses.
 After the barn is consolidated, the horses are in the same order as they were before the consolidation.

 .. figure:: Figures/horseBarnB.png
     :width: 700px